A forest of Remembrance

 SENTRY COTTAGE, BRATTON FLEMING, BARNSTAPLE, EX32 7JL

-If you’d like an acknowledgment of your donation don’t forget to include your contact details
+If you’d like an acknowledgment of your donation and for the chance to have your dedication published in a future copy of Yours, don’t forget to include details of the dedication as well as your email or contact details.